 Abstract

-Purpose – We illustrate accounting information’s effects in terms of necessity and sufficiency, using a set-theoretic approach, and highlight how this approach complements conventional correlational analyses.
+Purpose: The authors illustrate accounting information's effects in terms of necessity and sufficiency, using a set-theoretic approach, and highlight how the approach complements conventional correlational analyses.

-Findings – The claim that accounting information is significantly correlated to an outcome does not inform its necessity nor its sufficiency.
+Findings: The claim that accounting information is significantly correlated to an outcome does not inform the accounting information's necessity or sufficiency.
 In addition, findings suggest that not all control variables that are significantly correlated to a supposed accounting effect are necessary to explain that effect.
 Moreover, variables reflecting accounting information are not individually sufficient to explain the effect under investigation.

-Findings – The claim that accounting information is significantly correlated to an outcome does not inform its necessity nor its sufficiency.
+Findings: The claim that accounting information is significantly correlated to an outcome does not inform the accounting information's necessity or sufficiency.
 In addition, findings suggest that not all control variables that are significantly correlated to a supposed accounting effect are necessary to explain that effect.
 Moreover, variables reflecting accounting information are not individually sufficient to explain the effect under investigation.

 Original language | English |